JEP 14: The Tip & Tail Model of Library Development

 What about semantic versioning?

 Semantic versioning is a scheme for library developers to express whether new versions have major changes, minor changes, or only bug fixes.
 Does semantic versioning mean that users who embrace change can get it, while users who desire stability can avoid it?
 Unfortunately not.
-While semantic versioning distinguishes between new functionality (bump the major or minor version) and bug fixes (bump the patch version), it does not let users get one without the other.
-For example, suppose version 2.5 of a library has bugs that are fixed in 2.5.1 and 2.5.2; these updates meet the needs of users focused on stability, but eventually 2.5.* will be superseded by 2.6, which has new functionality that those users do not want.
+Semantic versioning distinguishes between new functionality (bump the major or minor version) and bug fixes (bump the patch version), but under one-size-fits-all, users cannot get one without the other.
+For example, suppose version 2.1 of a library has bugs that are fixed in versions 2.1.1 and 2.1.2, in line with semantic versioning.
+These updates meet the needs of users focused on stability, but under one-size-fits-all, development of 2.1.x will inevitably cease when version 2.2 or 3.0 appears, incorporating minor and major changes, respectively, that those users do not want.

 The Cascade of Doom

-Regardless of whether a library uses semantic versioning, it is common for library updates to bring changes in their dependencies.
+Regardless of whether a library uses semantic versioning, it is common for updates to bring changes in a library's dependencies.
 This can have the effect of pulling in major updates that frustrate users focused on stability.
-For example, despite version 2.5.1 of the library having just bug fixes, it might bump its dependency on another library from 3.1 to 3.2 to get functional enhancements, and 3.2 of that library might bump its own dependency on another library from 4.x to 5.x to access major new features.
-Users focused on stability will see the entire dependency tree change when they adopt 2.5.1, even though all they wanted was bug fixes in one library and nothing else.
+For example, despite version 2.1.1 of the library having just bug fixes, it might update its dependency on another library from 3.1 to 3.2 to get functional enhancements, and 3.2 of that library might update its own dependency on another library from 4.x to 5.x to access major new features.
+Users focused on stability will see the entire dependency tree change when they adopt 2.1.1, even though all they wanted was bug fixes in one library and nothing else.

 The reason for this butterfly effect — a small change having systemic effects — is that, fundamentally, we are still practicing one-size-fits-all: New versions roll up all kinds of changes, preventing users from getting just the changes they want.
 Even if one-size-fits-all seems reasonable for each library in isolation, it stops being reasonable when viewed in the context of real-world dependency trees.